How A Heart Attack Brought Antonio Banderas Closer To 'Pain And Glory'

 It was kind of an accident in a way.
 We were nominated for an Academy Award at the time for best foreign film with Women on the Verge of a Nervous Breakdown.
 That's the first time I went to Los Angeles.
 We visited ICM, an agency for actors, just to visit; they invited us.
 And there was a person there that was literally taking coffees to the agent who was not even an agent.
 And he said to me, "Do you mind if I represent you here in America?" ... and this [is the] kind of thing that you say, "Yeah, sure whatever." ...
 So I went back to Spain after the ceremony and the whole thing.
 And this guy was actually very persever[ing], and at some point he said to me, "Listen. ...
 You should go to London to have an interview with Arne Glimcher, [a producer]." ...
 I say, "OK, so he speaks Spanish?"
 And he says, "No, he doesn't speak Spanish.
 He speaks English." ...

 I ended up in London in a restaurant in front of this very elegant man.
 And I just kind of faked that I was shy and speak very little.
 And he just talked and talked, and I couldn't understand a word that he said.
-Really, I was just saying, "Yeah, yeah," and, "Of course, of course" — things like that.
+Really, I was just saying "yeah, yeah" and "of course, of course" — things like that.
 But I think it towards the end of the first dish, he realized that I couldn't speak a word of English because he started just laughing, and the whole situation became very funny.

-But for whatever reason, very slowly he explained to me that I should go to New York, and do a screen test, learning my lines phonetically.
+But for whatever reason, very slowly he explained to me that I should go to New York and do a screen test, learning my lines phonetically.
 And I said to him, "Yeah, I can do that.
 I can learn that as I learn a song from The Beatles."
 So that's how I got into American movies.

 On the process of learning English